|Nutrition Facts (per serving)|

 |Vitamin C 3mg||15%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These cranberry meatballs are always a favorite.
 The cranberry sauce in the sauce mixture adds tangy flavor with a hint of fruitiness, but it doesn't overpower.
 Try adding chunks of pineapple to the sauce for some extra flavor and texture.

 Many like the texture of whole cranberry sauce, but jellied is just fine if you prefer a smoother sauce.

 Take the meatballs along to a potluck or tailgating party and serve from the slow cooker.
 They are sure to be a big hit.
 Provide small plates, napkins, and toothpicks to make serving a breeze.

 These meatballs are made with all ground beef, but you may add 1/2 pound of ground pork to the mixture.
 The recipe is easily scaled up for a crowd.

-- 1 can/14 ounces jellied or whole cranberry sauce
+1 (14-ounce) can jellied or whole cranberry sauce

 Gather the ingredients.